contentful/contentful-bootstrap.rb/README.md

 Contentful::Bootstrap::CommandRunner.new.generate_json(
   "space_id",
   access_token: "delivery_or_preview_api_access_token",
+  environment: "master", # Will fetch content from the specified environment, defaults to "master"
   use_preview: false, # if true will fetch from the Preview API instead of Delivery API
   filename: nil, # path to file in which to store JSON
   content_types_only: false, # if true will not fetch Entries and Assets